Eric Young Sr.

 Eric Orlando Young Sr. (born May 18, 1967) is an American former professional baseball second baseman and left fielder, who played in Major League Baseball (MLB) for the Los Angeles Dodgers, Colorado Rockies, Chicago Cubs, Milwaukee Brewers, San Francisco Giants, Texas Rangers, and San Diego Padres.
-He is the current third base coach for the Los Angeles Angels.
+He is currently the manager of the Los Angeles Queens of the Women's Pro Baseball League (WPBL).
 He previously served as the first base coach for the Atlanta Braves.
 He played college baseball and college football for Rutgers University.

 Raised in New Brunswick, New Jersey, Young attended New Brunswick High School, where he played basketball and football, in addition to baseball.

 Baseball career

 1990s

 Young began his MLB career with the Los Angeles Dodgers in 1992, but soon became one of the original Colorado Rockies in 1993.
 He hit a home run in the Rockies' first-ever home at bat on April 9, 1993, as part of an 11-4 home win over the Montreal Expos.
 He helped Colorado to its first postseason series appearance in 1995, which they lost to the Atlanta Braves, three games to one.
 His best seasons came with the Rockies, where he was an All-Star and a Silver Slugger Award winner in 1996 at second base.
 In 1996, he hit .324, with 8 home runs, 74 RBI and 53 stolen bases.

 During the 1990s, Young was one of the top base stealers in the major leagues.
 He is the Rockies career leader in stolen bases and is in the top 10 in many other offensive categories.
 On June 30, 1996, he managed to steal second base, third base, and home plate in one inning in a game against the Los Angeles Dodgers.
 In 1997, fan favorite Young was traded back to Los Angeles for pitcher Pedro Astacio.
 While in Los Angeles during 1998-1999, Young continued his consistency by stealing bases and hitting for solid averages.